Anglican Communion sexual abuse cases: Anglican Church of Canada

 In 2015 an apology was issued jointly by the Anglican Church of Canada dioceses of New Westminster and Calgary for failing to report to the police in 1994 a written confession of child sexual abuse by priest Gordon Goichi Nakayama.
 Nakayama abused over 300 children, mostly boys aged 3–20, over the course of 62 years of ministry.
 Nakayama died in 1995, a year after being charged with immorality by the Bishop of Calgary Barry Curtis and resigning from his position as priest.
-Nakayama's abuse has been the subject of two books by notable Canadian author Joy Kogawa.
+Nakayama's abuse has been the subject of two books by his daughter, notable Canadian author Joy Kogawa.
 In 2021 the Anglican Church of Canada and the National Association of Japanese Canadians jointly announced the establishment of a $610,000 healing fund to be used to address the legacy of Nakayama's sexual abuse.